Lipschitz-Based Robustness Certification Under Floating-Point Execution: Bounding Deviation Between Real and Floating-Point Execution

 where each summand is the fresh rounding error from layer~$j$, amplified by every subsequent layer.
 These cumulative bounds $D_1,\ldots,D_{L-1}$ are exactly the values $D_{\ell-1}$ consumed by \cref{sec:overflow}'s overflow check at layer~$\ell$; each is available before its layer is processed since it was derived from the previous layer's certificate, so there is no circularity.

 The radius bounds $(r_\ell)$ enter the recursion only through $\beta_\ell(r_{\ell-1})$, so any sequence satisfying $\|z_\ell(x')\|_2 \le r_\ell$ for all $x' \in B(x,\varepsilon)$ may be used in place of the deterministic radii of \cref{sec:overflow}.
-Input-specific tighter bounds can reduce $\beta_\ell$ and yield less conservative deviation estimates; however, in our experience they do so only marginally for significant extra complexity.
+Input-specific tighter bounds can reduce $\beta_\ell$ and yield substantially less conservative deviation estimates; we develop one such approach, using measurements from a high-precision execution, in \cref{sec:hybrid}.